roytang/blog/content/quotes/sig.md

 ---

-&quot;A good programmer is someone who looks both ways before crossing a one-way street.&quot;
+"A good programmer is someone who looks both ways before crossing a one-way street."

 ---

-&quot;I&#x27;m sorry, our software is perfect.
+"I&#x27;m sorry, our software is perfect.
 The problem must be you.

   -- Dogbert